Please login to vote

 Latin American prisons could prevent the growth of drug cartels / gangs through rehabilitation / separation / workforce training

-Technology / solar / water management skills could be taught to the least educated / illiterate / lowest caste people
+Technology / solar / water management / engineering skills could be taught to the least educated / illiterate / lowest caste people

 Pro athletes could have help transitioning into careers